Všestudy (Mělník District): Administrative division

+Etymology

+The name is derived from the Czech words vše ('all') and studiti ('be ashamed').

 Geography

 Všestudy is located about 19 km north of Prague.
 It lies in a flat agricultural landscape in the Central Elbe Table.
 The Vltava River briefly forms part of the municipal border in the north.

 History

 The first written mention of Všestudy is from 1295.

 Transport

-The D8 motorway from Prague to Ústí nad Labem passes through the municipality.
+The D8 motorway from Prague to Ústí nad Labem runs through the municipality.

 Sights

 There are no protected cultural monuments in the municipality.